 He looked at her, and he could not have been more sure.
 It was her, it was Hermione Granger.
 Her small face, her incorrigible hair, her freckles.
 It was definitely her, no doubt.

 She looked at her, bewildered.
 "I'm sorry, but I don't know what you're talking about."
 She was about to turn when he grabbed her by the arm.

 "You, Hermione Granger, we all thought you were dead."
 Draco said, hoping he'd clear it out for her.

-She eyed him, he was attractive, wore decent clothes.
-Surely, he's not mental?
+She eyed him, and thought he was attractive, other than the odd greeting.
+He dressed and presented himself well.
+Surely he's not mental?
 Visibly impaired, maybe.
 "I'm really sorry, but I'm not who you think I am."